Revised in April 2014.

-At its 2011 spring meeting on March 17-20, the OAH Executive Board endorsed the following standards and "best practices" developed by the OAH Committee on Part-Time, Adjunct, and Contingent Employment (CPACE) for how all colleges, universities and other institutions of higher education should employ and utilize non-tenured and non-tenure-track history faculty.
-At its spring meeting in 2014, the OAH Executive Board endorsed the CPACE's revisions to the standards to more clearly distinguish teaching from nonteaching contingent historians, and indicate "best practices" that apply specifically to nonteaching contingent historians.
+At its 2011 spring meeting on March 17-20, the OAH Executive Board endorsed the following standards and “best practices” developed by the OAH Committee on Part-Time, Adjunct, and Contingent Employment (CPACE) for how all colleges, universities and other institutions of higher education should employ and utilize non-tenured and non-tenure-track history faculty.
+At its spring meeting in 2014, the OAH Executive Board endorsed the CPACE revisions to the standards to more clearly distinguish teaching from nonteaching contingent historians, and indicate “best practices” that apply specifically to nonteaching contingent historians.
 Those standards and revisions appear below.
-(Download the April 2014 revised standards as a PDF)

 - clearly stated evaluation procedures;

 - seniority for hiring and pay raises according to set policies;

 - office space, phones, and access to computers, libraries, electronic library databases, photocopying, parking, clerical and technological support on a similar basis as tenured/tenure-track faculty (TTT faculty) are allocated;

 - eligibility for grants to attend conferences on the same or on a similar basis as for TTT faculty;

 - access to basic benefits such as health and life insurance, sick leave and retirement plans and unemployment compensation.
 Health benefits particularly should be universally available proportional to employment, with an opportunity provided for co-payments to ensure full coverage;

 - support for teaching faculty’s professional development in regard to teaching, creative activities and scholarship, and support for non-teaching faculty in regard to creative activities and scholarship, both on the same basis as TTT faculty;